Elliott stops 29 shots, Flyers beat Islanders 4-1

 Laughton gave the Flyers a 3-0 lead 3:18 in the second when he scored off his own rebound.
 Couturier’s 27th goal of the year made it 4-0 with 4:46 left in the middle period.

-NOTES: Flyers F Jakub Voracek missed the game with a lower-body injury.
-Voracek had nine points (three goals, six assists) in his last four games. ...
+NOTES: Voracek had nine points (three goals, six assists) in his last four games. ...
 Islanders F Matt Martin missed his second consecutive game with an upper-body injury.
 Martin is listed as day-to-day. ...
-Flyers coach Scott Gordon faced the Islanders as an NHL head coach for the first time since New York fired him on Nov.
+Gordon faced the Islanders as an NHL head coach for the first time since New York fired him on Nov.
 15, 2010.
 Gordon coached the Islanders for two-plus seasons and had a 64-94-23 record during that time. ...
 The Islanders scratched F Tom Kuhnhackl, D Thomas Hickey, D Luca Sbisa and D Dennis Seidenberg. .
 The Flyers scratched D Samuel Morin.

 UP NEXT